 Volunteer Emergency Responder Program

-Lucas Fire-Rescue has a system for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.
+Lucas Fire-Rescue has a program for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.

 Volunteer Emergency Responders

 To be classified as a volunteer emergency responder, you must possess and maintain at least one fire certification.
 Preference is given to those with one fire and one EMS certification: